 Using a philosophically informed line of argument and a careful study of the relevant biblical texts, Kinghorn and Travis show how these two aspects of God's character can be reconciled.
 Often God's wrath is viewed as an expression of holiness or justice, with the implicit assumption that God's just response to people is incompatible with a loving response.
 The authors instead view God's love as a strictly essential divine attribute, with justice as a derivative of love.

 But What About God's Wrath? will appeal to Christians eager to engage this puzzle more deeply, more philosophically, and more biblically, beyond pat answers and devotional platitudes.

-5 Wrath as God Pressing the Truth Upon Us
+5. Wrath as God Pressing the Truth on Us

 6. Truth as God's Response to Sin and Self-Deception

 7. The Pain of Truth as Our Greatest Pain

 8. The Connection Between Wrath and Sanctification